Skip to main content

 Now that you know what to do and how to pivot, here are some things to avoid when it comes to butterfly spreads:

 • Forcing a pin in a trending market.
-If the market is ripping higher every single day, don't stand in front of the train with a neutral butterfly.
-You will get run over.
+If the market is trending higher persistently, don't fight it with a neutral butterfly.

 • Oversizing into weekly expirations.
 Weekly options are volatile.
-If you put too much money into a four-day butterfly, a single news headline could wipe out the position.
+If you put too much money into a 4-day butterfly, a single news headline could wipe out the position.

 • Ignoring liquidity and slippage.
-Paying $0.10 of slippage on a $0.50 trade is a 20% loss right off the bat.
-Make sure to check the volume before you click buy.
+Paying $0.10 of slippage on a $0.50 trade is a 20% loss right away.
+Check the volume before you click buy.

 • Getting greedy.
-Greed can cause you to let a profitable butterfly revert to zero because you wanted that last $5 of profit and held it too far into expiration.
-If you have 50% of the max profit, that might be a good time to consider your exit.
+Greed can push you to hold a profitable butterfly too long, letting it revert to zero.
+If you reach 50% of the max profit, consider your exit.

 Wealthsimple’s Learn pages are meant to be educational.
 Every story is sourced from and vetted by subject matter experts, and produced by journalists with decades of media experience — people whose primary goal is to teach you something, rather than sell you something.
 While there may be links included in the article about products that are offered by Wealthsimple Investments Inc. (“Wealthsimple”) or one of its affiliates, these articles are not investment advice, a recommendation to buy or sell assets or securities, or any other kind of professional advice.
 If you are interested in learning about how Wealthsimple products or features work, please visit the Help Centre.
 If you are interested in knowing which products are offered by Wealthsimple and which are offered by affiliates, we’ve got a page to help you with that, too.